salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 * request: Origin
 * response: Access-Control-Allow-Origin
 * response: Access-Control- FIXME/TODO other ones

+## Async
+For async the server responds with "Location" header to query the async task request.

+## Rate limiting
+Servers MAY respond with one or rate limiting headers
+* Retry-After - MUST only be used for denied requests.
+Value MUST be a specific time in UTC epoch seconds
+* RateLimit-Limit - Rate limit ceiling for the given request.
+Value MUST start from one(1).
+* RateLimit-Remaining -  Number of requests left for the window.
+Value MUST be "RateLimit-Limit" - requests made in window.
+* RateLimit-Reset - When window is reset.
+Value MUST be a specific time in UTC epoch seconds.

 ## Localization
 No localization headers are accepted or returned.
 [Localization justification](justification/localization.md)